 The Cancer Research Internship for Undergraduate Students is an intensive, nine-week internship that provides research experience and mentorship for NMSU undergraduate students who are interested in biomedical research.

 The Cancer Research Internship for NMSU Graduate Students is a nine-week internship that provides research experience and mentorship for NMSU graduate students interested in diverse aspects of cancer research in human populations.

-A pre-requisite for participation in the CRI-G (see above) is a one-week NMSU Data Analysis Workshop that addresses the basic foundations of population science research methods, biostatistics, and epidemiology.
+A pre-requisite for participation in the CRI-G (see above) is a one-week NMSU Biostatistics Workshop that addresses the basic foundations of population science research methods, biostatistics, and epidemiology.
 Other NMSU graduate students who have completed introductory epidemiology and biostatistics coursework and are seeking formal training in data analysis are welcome to participate in this workshop.
 The 2018 Workshop will take place Mary 29 - June 1.